-- Gather ~ welcome from the children
+- Gather ~ welcome from the children and light a candle

-- Respond ~ reflecting and prayer
+- Respond ~ reflection and prayer

-Autumn 2018 ‘Let your Light Shine’ We looked at our vision and its roots in the Bible – in Matthew 5 vs 16
+‘Let your Light Shine’ We looked at our vision and its roots in the Bible – in Matthew 5 vs 16

 We found that we could be a light to others – to offer help and be a sources of strength, show compassion and have a friend in Jesus.
 Mike and Adam have shown us that we need to have courage – like David and Goliath.

 We often sing – using a range of resources, action songs, pop songs and more traditional verses.